Buriram Pittayakhom School: Campus

 Buriram Pittayakhom School is located at 15 Niwas Rd., Muang District, Buriram Province.

-The school has more fifteen buildings, ten of which hold classrooms.
+The school has more than fifteen buildings, ten of which hold classrooms.
 Each of which is located separately in the school area.

 Building 1 for social studies, is violet three-floors building.
-It has just been renovated in April 2013.
+It was renovated in April 2013.
 There are 18 classrooms, include Guidance room and ASEAN Study Center room.

 Building 2 for English and Chinese language, is yellow three-floors building.
 It is next to Building 1.
-It has just been renovated in August 2013.
+It was renovated in August 2013.
 There are 18 classrooms.
-The building architecture is same to Building 1.
+The building architecture is the same as Building 1.

 Building 3 for Thai language, is very old three-floors building.
 It hasn't been renovated.
 It's in front of Building 2.
-There are about 20 classrooms, include a few science rooms.
+There are about 20 classrooms, including a few science rooms.

 Building 4 for science, is very old orange three-floors building.
 It's in front of Building 3.
 There are about 20 classrooms.
-The building architecture is same to Building 3.
+The building architecture is the same as that of Building 3.

 Building 5 for mathematics, is blue three-floors building.
-It has been renovated in April 2012.
+It was renovated in April 2012.
 It's in front of Building 1 and next to Building 3.
 There are 16 classrooms.
 The first floor is the headquarters.

 Building 6 or Panya Wiwat Building is a 4-storey building organized as a classroom for art learning subjects. and special international classrooms.

 Building 7 is a temporary one-story building.
-Organized as a group classroom for learning art Currently closed.
+Organized as a group classroom for learning art.

 Building 8 is a temporary one-story building.
 Organized as a group classroom for learning about careers.

 Building 9 or Buriram Wittayalai School Building is a 2-storey wooden building that is classified as a classroom for learning health education and physical education.
 It is a building that received an award for outstanding conservation of art and architecture of the year 2013 in the category of institutional and public buildings.

-Building 10 is a 5-storey building classified as a special group classroom, including a special science classroom. computer classroom English-English special classroom and cafeteria 3.
+Building 10 is a 5-storey building classified as a special group classroom, including a special science classroom. computer classroom, English-English special classroom and cafeteria 3.